KhushiSBhimani04/Signature-Forgery-Detection-Image-Recognition-/README.md

 ### Note
-- Pankaj.ipynb file for Jupiter notebook
+- KSB_KMS_PVR.ipynb file for Jupiter notebook
-and Pankaj.py file for code editor
+and KSB_KMS_PVR.py file for code editor
 - In the training folder, files are for refernce and in the testing folder , files are for testing.
-- This project is for Minor project intership @ IIIT Gwalior